mike-oakley/openapi-pydantic/CONTRIBUTING.md

 ### Local Development

 A [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) configuration is provided in the repo to get your environment setup automatically.

-Alternatively you can install [tox](https://tox.wiki/en/latest/) and [poetry](https://python-poetry.org/) manually.
+If devcontainers aren't your speed, you can manually setup your environment by installing `uv` and then running `uv sync --all-groups`.

 ### Testing

-Please ensure all changes have good test coverage and are formatted correctly.
-You can run the test suite and linters using [tox](https://tox.wiki/en/latest/) - just run `tox` from the root of this repo to run the checks.
-These will also be run automatically in CI once your PR is opened.
-Don't worry about testing against every Python version - the CI action will do this for you!
+Please ensure all changes have good test coverage.
+We use [pytest](https://docs.pytest.org/en/latest/) for testing, and [coverage](https://coverage.readthedocs.io/en/latest/) for measuring code coverage.

 ### Tagging